 The diagnosis of a rare brain or spinal cord tumor can be overwhelming and patients may feel it is urgent to get started with their care.
 Patients are encouraged to seek a second opinion for care and treatment options from a doctor who has experience treating their brain or spine tumor.

-The NCI Neuro-Oncology Branch at the NIH in Bethesda, Maryland, has doctors and nurses with extensive experience treating rare brain and spinal cord tumors.
-Patients can visit our Neuro-Oncology Branch Brain Tumor Clinic at the NIH for an evaluation or consultation with our healthcare providers.
+The NCI’s Center for Cancer Research, Neuro-Oncology Branch at NIH in Bethesda, Maryland, has doctors and nurses with extensive experience treating rare brain and spinal cord tumors.
+Patients can visit our Neuro-Oncology Branch Clinic for an evaluation or consultation with our healthcare providers.
 Consultations for patients with rare brain and spine tumors are free-of-charge.

 Our Neuro-Oncology Branch healthcare team provides patients with a comprehensive care plan that, together with their physician at home, will ensure they get the best treatment possible.